Mayin/paulrevere/docs/README.md

   from personconns m;
   ```

-  Here’s our top suspects.
+  Here's our top suspects.
 First lets look at the raw data.

   ![image2.png](https://raw.githubusercontent.com/mariotalavera/paulrevere/master/docs/image2.png)

   All of this just to say that I too found Paul Revere!
 Yay!
-Sorry Paul, you’re a hero to us.
+Sorry Paul, you're a hero to us.
 Lets go ahead and visualize this.
 It is very clear who our field operatives should lean into right?
-All this without invading anyone’s privacy!
+All this without invading anyone's privacy!

   ![image33.png](https://raw.githubusercontent.com/mariotalavera/paulrevere/master/docs/image33.png)